Famous People in History Who Smoked Weed

 The Bard enjoyed the sweet aroma of beautiful bud.
 As one of the greatest playwrights ever, William Shakespeare enjoyed a bit of cannabis in his clay smoking pipe.
 Not a great surprise for one of the most creative minds of the 16th century.
 He must have been stoned when he wrote Hamlet, or perhaps was writing it for stoner friends as it and many of his other works are a great trip.
 In his sonnets, Shakespeare referred to a "noted weed," my guess is purple haze.

 After winning the war of independence, becoming the first president of the United States and uniting the country, George Washington retired to his hemp farm in Mount Vernon.
 Known to be a proponent of the medical properties of marijuana, Washington grew high THC level weed.
+If only he had known about the strides humanity would make in both THC and CBD for medicinal purposes.
 Entries in his diary make him perhaps the most vocal and learned pot advocate in history.
 His wooden teeth were perfect for clamping down on a simmering roach.
 He obviously was a stoner, how else do you explain him chopping down the cherry tree?

 The man who discovered this country was a Sativa smuggler.
 Well maybe not smuggler, but Christopher Columbus transported a load of cannabis sativa seed to the New World.
 In 1492 Columbus sailed the ocean blue with a ship full of seed.
 It was a back up plan, in case of a shipwreck, he figured his crew would have a way to grow crops.
 He is essentially the most famous grower in history.